 Welcome

-The JCPOA entered into force on 16 January 2016 and was implemented successfully at first.
-It also remains an important element of the global non‑proliferation architecture and helps to promote security in the Middle East and to foster European and global security.
-Until mid‑2019, the International Atomic Energy Agency (IAEA) repeatedly confirmed in its quarterly reports that Iran was adhering to the JCPOA undertakings.
+The United Nations Security Council approved the JCPOA with Resolution 2231 (2015), and it took effect on 18 October 2015.
+As coordinator, the High Representative of the European Union plays a key role in the implementation of the JCPOA, which initially met with success.
+Until mid-2019, the International Atomic Energy Agency (IAEA) repeatedly confirmed in its quarterly reports that Iran was adhering to the JCPOA undertakings.
 Iran also benefited from the agreement.
-Sanctions were eased, as arranged, and the country’s economy grew.
+Sanctions were eased as agreed and the country’s economy grew.

 The JCPOA in crisis

-On 8 May 2018, US President Donald Trump announced that the United States’ withdrawal from the JCPOA.
-Since then, the US has no longer taken part in any meeting of the JCPOA participants.
-Moreover, it has re‑imposed its previously suspended sanctions against Iran and gradually enforced further restrictive measures.
+On 8 May 2018, US President Donald Trump announced the United States’ withdrawal from the JCPOA.
+The US re-imposed the sanctions against Iran that it had suspended and gradually enforced further restrictive measures.
 Many of these measures are secondary sanctions, which also affect Iran’s trading partners in third countries.

 What are the key elements of the JCPOA?